-Workshop reviews may be organised, when appropriate, for smaller development proposals or schemes previously presented at a formal review meeting.
-Workshop reviews may also be used to discuss policy documents, or to provide advice on a development strategy.
+This review format is intended to provide support for development proposals at an early design stage, for example to provide advice on development strategy, design team procurement, and feasibility studies.
 The meeting will be more discursive in nature than a formal review and a report will be produced.